About our Hosts and the Project

 > Non-toxic > Anti-microbial and anti-fungal

 > Fire and pest resistant > Gains in strength over time

 So building with hemp & lime construction it was an easy decision for us to make!”

-Tuition is priced for a full week-long workshop (April 28th – May 4th 2019) which includes 3 meals a day, camping, showers, certification of completion and a hands-on natural building lesson where we construct a hempcrete home together.
+Tuition is priced at $600 for a full week-long workshop (April 28th – May 4th 2019) which includes 3 meals a day, camping, showers, certification of completion and a hands-on natural building lesson where we construct a hempcrete home together.
 We are no longer taking online payments, however there are electronic options if you wish.
 Register below.

 Items to Bring

 - Water Bottle

 - Hotel Accommodations if not camping on site